 2008 - Present Dodge Challenger (3rd Generation)

-In 2013, Dodge presented some new aesthetic options, a GPS stolen-vehicle recovery system and performance-oriented suspension and brakes.
+In 2013, Dodge presented some new aesthetic options like the Rallye Redline package, which was based on the SXT Plus trim.
+It also included a GPS stolen-vehicle recovery system and performance-oriented suspension and brakes.

 It wasn't until 2015 that some major changes were made.
-Dodge gave the car's exterior a cosmetic update with sleeker LED taillights and LED daytime headlines.
+Dodge gave the 2015 Dodge Challenger's exterior a cosmetic update with sleeker LED taillights and LED daytime headlines.
 The 2015 model also moved from the previous 5-speed automatic transmission to an 8-speed ZF automatic transmission.
 The 2015 model also offered the SRT Hellcat trim, with a staggeringly powerful 707-horsepower 6.2-liter supercharged V8 engine.

-In 2017, Dodge introduced a GT model with all-wheel drive.
+In 2017, Dodge introduced a GT model with an all-wheel-drive.
 In 2018, Dodge made some minor changes, including suspension and brake upgrade options and a 19-inch wheel option.

 The 2018 model now features a backup camera as a standard feature and some models include a Uconnect touchscreen.
-Other available technology upgrades for third-generation Challengers include digital cluster displays, live weather updates, electronic shifters, hands-free phone calls, WiFi and various audio upgrades.
+Other available technology upgrades for third-generation Challenger models include digital cluster displays, live weather updates, electronic shifters, hands-free phone calls, WiFi, and various audio upgrades.

 2018 was also the only year that Dodge released the SRT Demon version of the Challenger.
 This model makes 808 total horsepower, thanks to a larger supercharger, and comes with drag-racing-oriented (but street-legal) tires, a lighter curb weight, and wider fender flares.